Leland Yee: Early career

 After obtaining his doctorate, Yee worked as a therapist in the Mental Health Department of San Francisco, the Oakland School District and with Asian American for Community Involvement, a non-profit that serves low-income people.

 San Francisco School Board

-Yee was elected to the San Francisco Board of Education in 1988 and served two four-year terms on the board including one as Board President.
+Yee was elected to the San Francisco Board of Education in 1988 and served two four-year terms on the board including one as board president.
 During his tenure, Yee called for audits of all schools in the San Francisco Unified School District and fought to establish performance standards for educators.

 1992

-In 1992, Yee was arrested for alleged shoplifting a bottle of tanning oil and gum from the KTA Superstore in Kona's Keauhou Shopping Village.
+In 1992, Yee was arrested for allegedly shoplifting a bottle of tanning oil and gum from the KTA Superstore in Kona's Keauhou Shopping Village.
 The case was not prosecuted, as Yee disappeared before he could be prosecuted.

 San Francisco Board of Supervisors

 Yee was elected to the San Francisco Board of Supervisors in 1996.
 Representing the city's fourth district, Yee was appointed to chair the Finance Committee, where he helped establish the "Rainy Day" budget reserve and introduced General Obligation Bond Accountability Act.
 He was re-elected to the board in 2000.